real-eren/aoc-2022-day6/README.md

 I also made an AVX2 variant.
 Because AVX2 does not have a `popcnt` equivalent, the logic more closely follows `benny_alt`.
 Frankly, it's not very good on the i7 9750h.
 ![avx2 comparison](./data/plots/gather_avx2_compare_reg.svg)
-2.5 GB/s *is* better than `dap` or `bbeennnnyy`, but not by a convincing amount considering the vast difference in complexity.
+2.5 GB/s *is* better than `dap` or `bbeennnnyy`, but not by a convincing amount considering the vast increase in complexity.

+The `few_regs` variants try to accomodate the lower number of registers in AVX2 - the algorithm needs more vectors than the 16 available in AVX2, which requires spilling some of them onto the stack.
+On the R7 7700x, manually spilling the registers was a decent speed-up, but it made no difference on the i7 9750h (the actual AVX2 target).
+Perhaps the laptop chip simply has fewer SIMD resources compared to desktop variants, and the manual spilling *would* pay off on, say, a 9700k?
+I don't have the hardware to test this, unfortunately.

+There was briefly a 'Twilight Zone' moment at one stage where the normal AVX2 variants (so, not `few` w/ manual spilling) would sometimes be **2x slower or worse**, correlated with the alignment of the stack when calling the function, with `perf` reporting significantly more TLB misses.
+However, I can no longer reproduce this behavior.

 ## Comparisons
 Here, I'll use random input to give the algorithms a level playing field.